vippsas/vipps-login-api/vipps-login-api-faq.md

 ## How can I control if a user is remembered in the browser?

-Vipps login do not currently support merchants specifying that the user needs to use the app to authenticate (two factor authentication).
+Vipps Login do not currently support merchants specifying that the user needs to use the app to authenticate (two factor authentication).
 The end-user chooses whether he would like to be remembered in browser or not.

 ## What do I need to do to be GDPR compliant?